prentissw/obsidian-charted-roots/wiki-content/Evidence-And-Sources.md

 - `1900 Census - Smith Family - Brooklyn NY`
 - `Birth Certificate - John Smith - 1865`
 - `Marriage License - Smith-Jones - 1890`

+#### Page-Level Naming for Multi-Page Records

+For census records, tax rolls, and other records where you capture multiple pages, consider naming by enumeration district (ED) and page number rather than by surname.
+This allows you to:

+- Link multiple families or individuals to the same page
+- Capture pages before and after your target for FAN (Friends, Associates, Neighbors) research
+- Document enslaved ancestor research where multiple individuals appear on the same schedule

+**Pattern:** `YYYY-recordType_State_County_Locality-ED-p`

+**Examples:**
+- `1880-census_SC_Chester_Baton-Rouge-ED37-p60`
+- `1850-slave-schedule_VA_Henrico-ED12-p3`
+- `1870-census_TN_Davidson_Nashville-ED45-p22`

+This approach is especially valuable for:
+- **Enslaved ancestor research** — Slave schedules and property records often need full-page context
+- **FAN cluster analysis** — Neighbors and associates appear on adjacent enumeration pages
+- **Urban research** — Multiple families of interest may appear on the same tenement page

 ### Media Organization